The Lieutenant and the Lady

 “Miss Trudeau.”
 Blaire tilted her head a fraction and forced her stiff lips upward.
 She refused to claim meeting the woman was a pleasure, no matter how delightful Miss Trudeau was.
-Or given the past long moments, wasn’t.
+Or given the past several long moments, wasn’t.

 Miss Trudeau tittered, putting a fine-boned hand to her mouth.

 “Goodness me, you are a long meg, aren’t you?
 I’d heard of the towering Culpeppers but thought the descriptions were exaggerations.
 I see now I was wrong.”
 She leaned a trifle closer.
 “Do you use lemon to lighten your hair to that shade?”
 She patted the shiny, russet curls framing her face.
 The annoying perfect things bounced right back into place.
 “I could never be so daring as you.
 I’d be terrified my hair would fall out and I’d be bald as an egg.
 Besides, so many women of loose virtue are blonde…”

 Baring her claws already?
 Hmm, and they’d just met.
 Very interesting and not a little peculiar.
 Was Miss Trudeau uncertain of Julian’s interest or commitment?

 She peered at Blaire’s hairline intently.
 Did Miss Trudeau think to spy a receding hairline?
 Perhaps she tried to determine if Blaire wore a wig.

 “Daphne, all of the Culpeppers have been blessed with such unusual light hair.”
 Though gentle and tolerant, firmness tinged Julian’s words.
 His hungry gaze slowly roamed Blaire’s face, almost as if he couldn’t help himself.